 Things that would make it better, if I had to:

 Vendor prices. $9.00 for a beer was a little much, but I enjoy beer and paying for one I really didn’t mind.
+It appeared that the price of this beer didn’t scare off other gamers either, as everywhere I turned, people were pulling out their money and identification, (that they may or may not have bought from these fake id websites) just so they could get their fix of beer for the day.
+Whilst they might not have agreed with the price, they definitely didn’t seem to mind all that much.
 I understand in most places the vendors are independent from the people putting on the event, so Play-NYC might not have anything to do with the pricing or selection, etc.

 Booths: I would like to see a booth with a bigger company with new development games.
 Since I’m not sure if Play-NYC is exclusive for smaller/independent developers only, and I know giants like Blizzard and EA have their own thing, but having a bigger name could bring in more people/money.
 I can see SuperCell or something like that bringing small tournaments to the venue.
 Probably not in the cards and since its released and a success already, may not fit in with the theme of Play-NYC, but that would be cool.